-Every endpoint is a launch pad for a cyber attack, no matter how it touches your network.
-Symantec Endpoint Protection multi-layered endpoint protection provides everything from file reputation and behavioral analysis to advanced machine learning AI.
-And Symantec Endpoint Protection is the lightest and the strongest endpoint protection on the market.
+Every endpoint is a launchpad for a cyber-attack, no matter how it touches your network.
+Symantec Endpoint Protection, a multi-layered endpoint protection solution, provides everything from file reputation and behavioural analysis to advanced machine learning AI.
+Furthermore, Symantec Endpoint Protection is the lightest and strongest endpoint protection on the market.

-Have you considered a Managed Service for you End-Point Protection?
+Have you considered a Managed Service for your endpoint protection?

-Anti-Virus - this protects against malware, rootkits, spyware and similar file based malicious code and has the usual options of: exclusions, schedule and real time scanning.
-Along with traditional viral file print matching, Symantec Endpoint Protection uses reputation lookups to positively identify known ‘good software and apps’ and hence classify possible risks.
-This is only possible due to Symantec’s global intelligence network (GIN) of some 350 million sensors which are constantly locating, fingerprinting and classifying software for addition to the reputation library.
+Anti-Virus - Protects against malware, rootkits, spyware and similar file-based malicious code and has the usual options of: exclusions, schedule and real-time scanning.
+Along with traditional virus fingerprint matching, Symantec Endpoint Protection uses reputation lookups to positively identify ‘known good’ software and apps and hence classify possible risks.
+This is only possible due to Symantec’s global intelligence network (GIN) of some 350 million sensors, which are constantly locating, fingerprinting and classifying software for addition to the reputation library.

-DTFW - (Desk Top Fire Wall) - Typically enabled for endpoints that operate outside of the cooperate firewall.
-This module can self-determine its location and enable functionality automatically; i.e. inside the office LAN reduce protection, whilst when outside the LAN apply maximum network security connection control to the host.
-This module can also be used to prevent the corporate firewall being abridged; for instance preventing a laptop connecting to the LAN whilst in the office, and at the same time connecting via Wi-Fi to an external non-secured Wi-Fi node (local starbucks as an example).
-The DTFW also supports multiple NIC’s ensuring that different security controls can be applied to different ingress points on a single host.
+DTFW - (Desk Top Fire Wall) - Typically enabled for endpoints that operate outside of the corporate firewall.
+This module can self-determine its location and enable functionality automatically, i.e. reduce protection when inside the office LAN, whilst applying maximum network security connection control to the host when outside the LAN.
+This module can also be used to prevent the corporate firewall from being bridged; it can prevent a laptop from simultaneously connecting to the LAN in the office, for instance, and connecting via Wi-Fi to an external, non-secured Wi-Fi node (e.g. local Starbucks).
+The DTFW also supports multiple NICs, ensuring that different security controls can be applied to different ingress points on a single host.

-USB & Attached media Contro - Managing USB attached devices connection state to host.
+USB & Attached Media Control - Managing the connection state of USB-attached devices to the host.
 A few examples of usage include:

-Application Control - This module halts an application from launching, and thus preventing malicious code propagation or system configuration drift.
+Application Control - This module halts an application from launching, thus preventing malicious code propagation or system configuration drift.
 Typically deployed for systems that are either high risk or high value and where a “lock-down” and “hardened” approach is needed.
-The enablement takes the form of “Denying” or “Allowing” process and services, having both options allowing flexibility of configuration.
-Usage scenario of this feature is to locking the registry from changes even if the user is a local administrator.
+Enablement takes the form of “Denying” or “Allowing” processes and services; having both options allows flexibility of configuration.
+One usage scenario of this feature is to lock the registry, preventing changes even if the user is a local administrator.

-Advanced protection - zero day threats are risks that as yet have not been previously detected, as such signature scanning can miss such risks.
+Advanced Protection - Zero-day threats are risks that have not been previously identified, therefore signature scanning can miss such risks.
 SEP has a feature called Sonar that monitors processes every few minutes for both acceptable and suspicious activity.
-A few example of suspicious activity for instance would be a program not adding itself to the add/remove program stack, not having a help file associated with it, and invoking remote connections without user input.
-By scoring these and augmenting against the acceptable behaviour marks, a zero day threat can be identified and blocked.
+A few examples of suspicious activity would be: a program not adding itself to the add/remove program stack, not having a help file associated with it, and invoking remote connections without user input.
+By scoring these and augmenting against the acceptable behaviour marks, a zero-day threat can be identified and blocked.

 Protect all your devices hassle-free

-9 reasons Symantec Endpoint Protection Cloud is the ideal security candidate.Download Listicle »
+9 reasons Symantec Endpoint Protection Cloud is the ideal security candidate.Download Summary »